 Easy Home Remedies for Sinusitis

 Turmeric or haldi has a long history of medicinal use in the Indian subcontinent, most often recommended for conditions that affect the respiratory tract.
-Turmeric is effective because of the presence of a compound called curcumin, which exhibits anti-inflammatory, antimicrobial, and antihistamine effects.
+Turmeric is effective as a natural home remedy for sinusitis infection because of the presence of a compound called curcumin, which exhibits anti-inflammatory, antimicrobial, and antihistamine effects.
 This makes it helpful when dealing with sinusitis, whether caused by infections or allergies.
 You can use 1-2 teaspoons of ground turmeric root or powder to prepare turmeric tea, adding them to boiling milk or water.
 You can also add honey to sweeten it and for additional health benefits.

 Holy Basil or tulsi is the most sacred plant in the Ayurvedic tradition, used to increase prana, which boosts immunity and strength.
 It is highly recommended for all respiratory ailments including sinusitis.
+It is recommended as an Ayurvedic herb for natural home remedies for sinusitis infections.
 Scientific reviews that look at the safety and effectiveness of the herb suggest that it can help combat immunological stress.
 Findings like these hint at a greater role for tulsi in modern medicine and it is perhaps one of the best natural remedies for sinusitis.
 You can chew on fresh basil leaves or use tulsi capsules to get quick relief from the condition.
 Basil leaves may also be used to prepare tea, while the essential oil can be used for steam inhalation.

-Eucalyptus may be indigenous to Australia, but it’s become a mainstay of Ayurveda.
+Eucalyptus may be indigenous to Australia, but it’s become a mainstay of Ayurveda and Ayurvedic herbal remedies for sinusitis.
 Referred to as ‘Nilgiri taila’, it is believed to have a modulating effect on vata and kapha doshas because of its heating energy.
 The oil is often prescribed as a remedy for sinus infections and as a natural decongestant.
 Studies confirm that the oil can be used to fight bacterial, fungal, and viral infections, also demonstrating immune-stimulatory, anti-inflammatory, and analgesic properties.
 Eucalyptus oil can be massaged directly onto the nose, throat, and chest or added to a warm water gargle.
 However, steam inhalation with a few drops of the oil remains the most effective solution for quick relief from sinusitis.

 5. Nasya and Neti